ENDANGERED: "The Future of Love" (Pt. I of III)

 The "Palo Santo" Misinformation Frenzy of 2019

 You may or may not be aware of the wave of misinformation that was widely shared across social media & several wellness blogs in 2019 concerning the rising popularity status of "Palo Santo" a.k.a.
 Bursera graveolens.
 The origin of this wave can be traced to the viral social media reposts of two previously published, albeit factually inaccurate blog articles.
 In one of which, the author had incorrectly mixed up the endangerment status of Palo Santo (Bursera graveolens) with that of another species which shares the exact same common name, but is in fact not the same species at all.
 This other species, known as "Bulnesia sarmientoi" is also referred to as "Palo Santo" in its native countries of Argentina & Paraguay, and its wood is used as a lumber product for the purpose of commercial construction.
-The "Palo Santo" (Bursera graveolens) used in aromatherapy and various spiritual practices is a tree that originates in the dry forests of Ecuador & Perú, and is a species known as "Bursera graveolens."
-This highly revered tree has been praised for its pleasant aromatic qualities & spiritually soothing nature for generations.
+The "Palo Santo" (Bursera graveolens) more commonly used in aromatherapy is a tree that originates in the dry forests of Ecuador & Perú, and is a species known as "Bursera graveolens."
+This highly revered tree has been praised for its pleasant aromatic qualities for generations.
 They are two distinctly separate species, native to geographically different regions of South America & utilized for different applications.

 Let us clarify a few key facts...